wix-incubator/bunyamin/README.md

 });
 ```

 The `complete` method takes an optional metadata, a message and a function or promise to execute.
 It logs a `begin` event with the message before executing the function or promise, and a corresponding `end` event when the function or promise completes.
-Depending on the result of the operation, it might attach a boolean `$success` result and `$error` object.
+Depending on the result of the operation, it might attach a boolean `success` result and `err` object.

 ### Metadata